Patient education: What to do after a tick bite to prevent Lyme disease (Beyond the Basics)

 Many people have incorrect information about Lyme disease.
 For example, some people are concerned that Lyme disease is untreatable if antibiotics are not given early (this is untrue; even later features of Lyme disease can be effectively treated with appropriate antibiotics).
 Many local Lyme disease networks and national organizations disseminate unproven information and should not be the sole source of education about Lyme disease.
 Reputable sources are listed below (see 'Where to get more information' below).

 Signs of Lyme disease — Whether or not a clinician is consulted after a tick bite, the person who was bitten (or the parents, if a child was bitten) should observe the area of the bite for expanding redness, which would suggest erythema migrans (EM), the characteristic rash of Lyme disease (picture 3).
-(See "Patient information: Lyme disease symptoms and diagnosis (Beyond the Basics)".)
+Approximately 80 percent of people with Lyme disease develop EM; 10 to 20 percent of people have multiple lesions.
+(See "Patient education: Lyme disease symptoms and diagnosis (Beyond the Basics)".)

 The EM rash is usually a salmon color although, rarely, it can be an intense red, sometimes resembling a skin infection.
 The color may be almost uniform.
 The lesion typically expands over a few days or weeks and can reach over 20 cm (8 inches) in diameter.
 As the rash expands, it can become clear (skin-colored) in the center.
 The center of the rash can then appear a lighter color than its edges or the rash can develop into a series of concentric rings giving it a "bull's eye" appearance.
 The rash usually causes no symptoms, although burning or itching has been reported.

 In people with early localized Lyme disease, EM occurs within one month of the tick bite, typically within a week of the tick bite, although only one-third of people recall the tick bite that gave them Lyme disease.
-Components of tick saliva can cause a short-lived (24 to 48 hours) rash that should not be confused with EM.
-This reaction usually does not expand to a size larger than a dime.
+Components of tick saliva can also cause a rash; however, this rash should not be confused with EM.
+The rash caused by tick saliva typically occurs while the tick is still feeding or just after the tick detaches, and usually does not expand to a size larger than a dime.

-Approximately 80 percent of people with Lyme disease develop EM; 10 to 20 percent of people have multiple lesions.
 If EM or other signs or symptoms suggestive of Lyme disease develop (table 1), the person should see a healthcare provider for proper diagnosis and treatment.
-(See "Patient information: Lyme disease treatment (Beyond the Basics)".)
+(See "Patient education: Lyme disease treatment (Beyond the Basics)".)

 WHERE TO GET MORE INFORMATION